Accommodations Toolkit

 This summary of states’ accessibility policies for preferential or specific seating is part of the Accommodations Toolkit published by the National Center on Educational Outcomes (NCEO).[1]
 The toolkit also contains a summary of the research literature on preferential seating.

 Accessibility policies often have several tiers of accessibility features: universal features, designated features, and accommodations.[2]
-Some states considered preferential or specific seating as an administrative consideration.
-Some of this group of states included administrative consideration in the designated features section of their policy while in others it was a universal feature.
-Figure 1 summarizes how states included preferential or specific seating in their accessibility policies for students with disabilities in 2021.
-Table 1 shows how specific seating was included in the policies, while Table 2 contains additional details and specifications.
+Figure 1 summarizes how states included preferential seating in their accessibility policies for students with disabilities in 2023.
+Figure 2 summarizes how states included preferential seating in their accessibility policies for English learners in 2023.
+Table 1 shows how preferential seating was included in the policies, while Table 2 contains additional details and specifications.

 Figure 1.
-States’ Accessibility Policies for Preferential or Specific Seating for Students with Disabilities, 2021
+States’ Accessibility Policies for Students with Disabilities for Preferential Seating, 2023

 Reading/ELA/Writing